rdalx42/zlang-1.50/README.md

 num y = 15

-print this is x: $x and this is y: $y
+print "this is x: $x and this is y: $y"
 ```

 --> Will output